 Take a look at other ways to see the monument with our reviews of the best Colosseum tours.

 Best in the Vatican: Skip-the-Line Tour

 This three-hour tour includes skip-the-line entry into the Vatican Museums — home of the city-state’s incomparable treasures.
-With a maximum of six participants, you’ll be able to ask the professional guide plenty of questions, who will explain the stories behind the artworks and artifacts on display in the Octagonal Courtyard, the Hall of the Muses, the Round Hall, and the Greek Cross Hall.
+Since there's a maximum of six participants, you’ll be able to ask the professional guide plenty of questions.
+They'll explain the stories behind the artworks and artifacts on display in the Octagonal Courtyard, the Hall of the Muses, the Round Hall, and the Greek Cross Hall.
 You’ll see part of the papal apartments as you pass through the Julius II and Raphael Rooms (the latter named for its majestic frescoes by the painter Raphael).